If we love our children too

 That is the gospel voice in this story.

-That is the voice that interrupts violence;
+The voice that interrupts violence.

-the voice that stops adult affairs from becoming a child’s burden;
+The voice that stops adult affairs from becoming a child’s burden.

-the voice that insists no promise of God is secured by sacrificing the vulnerable.
+The voice that insists no promise of God is secured by sacrificing the vulnerable.